christopherowers/supratidal_forests/README.md

 ---

 ### Project background
-‘Supratidal and Coastal Floodplain (SCF) forests’ is a term which has emerged among the coastal wetland research and management community in Australia to define a broadly-distributed group of coastal ecosystems on the basis of their (1) __position within the coastal landscape__ and (2) __vegetation structure__.
+‘Supratidal forests’ is a term which has emerged among the coastal wetland research and management community in Australia to define a broadly-distributed group of coastal ecosystems on the basis of their (1) __position within the coastal landscape__ and (2) __vegetation structure__.
 Research to-date suggests these forests may play important roles in the cycling and storage of carbon and nutrients in the coastal zone (Adame et al. 2019, Iram et al. 2021, Kelleway et al. 2021), among other ecosystem services.
-SCF forests have been subjected to significant historic losses and land-use pressures (Keith and Scott 2005, Boon et al. 2016).
+Supratidal and associated floodplain forests of the coastal zone have been subjected to significant historic losses and land-use pressures (Keith and Scott 2005, Boon et al. 2016).
 Their low-lying position within the coastal zone – where catchment, aquatic and anthropogenic processes interact - may make these forests particularly susceptible to changes in inundation and/or salinization (Saintilan et al. 2018, Conroy et al. 2022).

-The lack of continental-wide information on SCF forests is a significant missing link in knowledge of the distribution of coastal blue carbon ecosystems in Australia.
+The lack of continental-wide information on supratidal forests is a significant missing link in knowledge of the distribution of coastal blue carbon ecosystems in Australia.
 Without the ability to classify these forests using remotely sensed imagery, it is currently not possible to identify where this ecosystem exists across Australia or to track changes over time, including increases in extent from restoration projects.
-This project will develop a national SCF forest mapping workflow and associated spatial datasets for Australia.
+This project will develop a national __*Supratidal and Coastal FLoodplain (SCF) Forest*__ mapping workflow and associated spatial datasets for Australia.
 The outputs from this project will align with Australia’s Ocean Accounts, providing a missing piece in national mapping and reporting on Australia’s ocean-based natural assets.

-This new mapping product is intended to complement existing national, state and local mapping initiatives, which are important for understanding the distribution and management of significant biodiversity values (including threatened species and ecological communities which may occur within or comprise SCF forests).
+This new mapping product is intended to complement existing national, state and local mapping initiatives, which are important for understanding the distribution and management of significant biodiversity values (including threatened species and ecological communities which may occur within or comprise __*SCF Forests#__).

 ---

-### What are Supratidal and Coastal Floodplain forests?
+### What are Supratidal and Coastal Floodplain Forests?
-__*** Note: this description and draft typology will be verified and updated based upon the final national SCF forest mapping product and collation of associated field datasets ***__
+__*** Note: this description and draft typology will be verified and updated based upon the final national SCF Forest mapping product and collation of associated field datasets ***__

 #### Conceptual definition

 Supratidal forests have been defined and differentiated from other coastal ecosystems on the basis of their position within the coastal landscape (i.e. typically occurring at higher elevations than mangrove forests, and lower elevations than ‘terrestrial’ forests) and vegetation structure (i.e. trees and tall shrubs contrasting the vegetation structure of herbaceous marshes or unvegetated flats which may also occupy similar or adjacent elevation ranges).
-These two factors are explored in further detail below, with examples encountered in Australian settings.
-While multiple geomorphic and vegetation classes are described, the Australian SCF forest map generated in this project will provide a binary classification regarding the presence/absence of ‘SCF forests’ (i.e. inclusive of, but undifferentiated on the basis of geomorphic or vegetation composition classes).
+There are both conceptual and technical challenges which prevent the clear separation of ‘supratidal forests’ from other low-lying ‘coastal floodplain forests’ in the coastal zone, which have necessitated their pooling together in a __*Supratidal and Coastal Floodplain Forest*__ map.
+These factors are explored in further detail below, with examples encountered in Australian settings.
+While multiple geomorphic and vegetation classes are described, the Australian __*SCF Forest*__ map generated in this project will provide an index which reflects the likelihood of ‘__*SCF Forests*__’ (i.e. inclusive of, but undifferentiated on the basis of geomorphic or vegetation composition classes).

 (1) Position within the coastal landscape

 Forested wetlands exist across multiple landscape positions within the coastal zone, including intertidal, supratidal, non-tidal, riverine and floodplain settings (Figure 1).
 In some instances, this may include distributions at or below mean sea level, depending on natural and/or anthropogenic barriers to inundation.
-Little to no quantification of salinity regimes is available for most SCF forest settings in Australia, though spatial and temporal variability is expected across the settings described above.
+Little to no quantification of salinity regimes is available for most supratidal forest or non-tidal coastal floodplain forest settings in Australia, though spatial and temporal variability is expected across the settings described above.
 Groundwater is also likely to play a significant and potentially variable role in the distribution and composition of forests in the coastal zone, however there are significant challenges associated with its use in mapping products.
 For these reasons, the description of geomorphic classes below currently focuses on variables of elevation and inundation and does not explicitly consider salinity or groundwater dynamics.
 In estuaries and embayments experiencing tidal exchange, non-mangrove forested wetlands may include distribution within the highest elevations of the intertidal zone (i.e. __‘A. upper intertidal forest’__ in Figure 1), though more typically occur at elevations at or above the highest astronomical tide in the estuarine fringe at supratidal elevations (i.e. __‘B. supratidal forest’__).
 In these supratidal elevations, wetlands may be influenced by storm surges and tidal anomalies associated with weather conditions (e.g. anomalies in atmospheric pressure and/or winds) which result in higher than expected tides.

 Seasonal-flooding of forests via rainfall and catchment runoff may occur either in areas subject to occasional surface tides (i.e. geomorphic classes A and B), or in low-lying floodplains and other palustrine wetlands without direct tidal influence (i.e. __‘C. coastal floodplain forest’__).
-The indirect influence of tides – via the maintenance or raising of high water tables and impedance of drainage – may still act as a hydrological control in this geomorphic sub-type, and so it is included in the broad definition of supratidal forests in this project.
+The indirect influence of tides – via the maintenance or raising of high water tables and impedance of drainage – may still act as a hydrological control in this geomorphic sub-type, and so it is included in the broad definition of __*SCF Forests*__ in this project.

 &nbsp;